Research partnerships

 Global Hip Dysplasia Registry

-The Global Hip Dysplasia Registry (GHDR) is a clinical registry with 47 centres contributing from 15 countries.
+The Global Hip Dysplasia Registry (GHDR) is a clinical registry with a large network of contributors from various countries.
 It is hosted by the British Columbia Children's Hospital Research Institute in Canada.
 They are working towards growing rich data and high-quality evidence in hip dysplasia literature.
 Like VicHip, the registry provides a platform to address the current gaps in knowledge of hip dysplasia and an opportunity to improve patient care worldwide.

 VicHip shares data with GHDR, which brings together a wide range of information about hip dysplasia from other countries.
 The data can help researchers identify contributing factors or connections about hip dysplasia that would otherwise be difficult to find in one data set.
 If you join VicHip, you agree to share your de-identified data with the GHDR.